How do I apply?

 Are documentaries or short films eligible?

 How many projects will be selected for the pitches?
 And how are winning films selected?

-Five projects will be chose to pitch a jury in April 2019 for the award of $1 million.
-The remaining four projects will receive $10,000 grants to continue to development of their film.
+Contest officials from the film and television industry will select five projects which the projects' filmmakers will pitch to a jury of media professionals in April 2020.
+Of the five finalists, only one will win an award of $1 million.
+The filmmaker(s) of the remaining four projects will receive a $10,000 grant toward the continued development of their film.

 Are student films eligible for AT&T Presents: Untold Stories?